bbc/audio-dafx2019-automatic/README.md

 ## Classifying audio to speech/music/SFX

 Suppose you have a bunch of track files you need to classify to either speech/music or sound effects.
-First, you need to make sure that they are mono tracks 22050Hz/16bit (we recommend using [SoX](http://sox.sourceforge.net/)) for resampling:
+First, you need to make sure that they are mono tracks 22050Hz/16bit (we recommend using [SoX](http://sox.sourceforge.net/)):

 ```
 sox -ar 22050 -B -b 16 input.wav output.wav remix 1,2